Insomnia – Diagnosis, Symptoms, and Treatment

 - Go to bed and wake up at consistent times

 - Do not look at the clock or your phone in the middle of the night

-- If you don’t fall asleep in 15 minutes, go to a quiet area where you can rest and participate in restful activity such as reading or listening to music.
+- If you don’t fall asleep in 15 minutes, go to a quiet area where you can rest and participate in relaxing activities such as reading or listening to music.

 - Only use your bedroom for sleep and sexual activity